imptype/Roblox-Sword-Scripts/cheats/README.md

 # Cheats

-Cheats are only listed here for educative purposes and aren't recommended to use.
+Cheats are only listed here for educational purposes and aren't recommended to use.